-The issuing entity will pay interest on the notes monthly, on the 15th day of each month (or, if that day is not a business day, on the next business day), which we refer to as the "payment date".
-The first payment date is February 18, 2020.
-On each payment date, payments on the notes will be made to holders of record as of the last business day preceding that payment date (except in limited circumstances where definitive notes are issued), which we refer to as the "record date".
+The issuing entity will pay interest on the notes monthly, on the 15th day of each month (or, if that day is not a business day, on the next business day), which we refer to as the "payment date."
+The first payment date is October 15, 2020.
+On each payment date, payments on the notes will be made to holders of record as of the last business day preceding that payment date (except in limited circumstances where definitive notes are issued), which we refer to as the "record date."

-- Interest on the Class A-1 notes and the Class A-2b notes will accrue from and including the prior payment date (or, with respect to the first payment date, from and including the closing date) to but excluding the following payment date. - Interest on the Class A-2a notes, the Class A-3 notes and the Class A-4 notes will accrue from and including the 15th day of the calendar month preceding each payment date (or, with respect to the first payment date, from and including the closing date) to but excluding the 15th day of the month in which such payment date occurs. - Interest accrued as of any payment date but not paid on that payment date will be payable on the next payment date, together with interest on such amount at the applicable interest rate (to the extent lawful). - The issuing entity will pay interest on the Class A-1 notes and the Class A-2b notes on the basis of the actual number of days elapsed during the period for which interest is payable and a 360day year.
-This means that the interest due on each payment date for the Class A-1 notes and Class A-2b notes will be the product of (i) the outstanding principal balance of the Class A-1 notes or Class A-2b notes, as applicable, before giving effect to any payments made on that payment date, (ii) the applicable interest rate and (iii) the actual number of days from and including the previous payment date (or, in the case of the first payment date, from and including the closing date) to but excluding the current payment date divided by 360. - The issuing entity will pay interest on the Class A-2a notes, the Class A-3 notes and the Class A-4 notes on the basis of a 360-day year consisting of twelve 30-day months.
-This means that the interest due on each payment date for the Class A-2a notes, the Class A-3 notes and the Class A-4 notes will be the product of (i) the outstanding principal balance of the related class of notes before giving effect to any payments made on that payment date, (ii) the applicable interest rate and (iii) 30 (or, in the case of the first payment date, the number of days from and including the closing date to but excluding February 15, 2020 (assuming a 30 day calendar month)), divided by 360.
+- Interest on the Class A-1 notes will accrue from and including the prior payment date (or, with respect to the first payment date, from and including the closing date) to but excluding the following payment date. - Interest on the Class A-2 notes, the Class A-3 notes and the Class A-4 notes will accrue from and including the 15th day of the calendar month preceding each payment date (or, with respect to the first payment date, from and including the closing date) to but excluding the 15th day of the month in which such payment date occurs.

-- Interest payments on all classes of notes will have the same priority. - Interest payments on each class of notes will be paid on a pro rata basis.
+- Interest accrued as of any payment date but not paid on that payment date will be payable on the next payment date, together with interest on such amount at the applicable interest rate (to the extent lawful). - The issuing entity will pay interest on the Class A-1 notes on the basis of the actual number of days elapsed during the period for which interest is payable and a 360-day year.
+This means that the interest due on each payment date for the Class A-1 notes will be the product of (i) the outstanding principal balance of the Class A-1 notes before giving effect to any payments made on that payment date, (ii) the applicable interest rate and (iii) the actual number of days from and including the previous payment date (or, in the case of the first payment date, from and including the closing date) to but excluding the current payment date divided by 360. - The issuing entity will pay interest on the Class A-2 notes, the Class A-3 notes and the Class A-4 notes on the basis of a 360-day year consisting of twelve 30-day months.
+This means that the interest due on each payment date for the Class A-2 notes, the Class A-3 notes and the Class A-4 notes will be the product of (i) the outstanding principal balance of the related class of notes before giving effect to any payments made on that payment date, (ii) the applicable interest rate and (iii) 30 (or, in the case of the first payment date, the number of days from and including the closing date to but excluding October 15, 2020 (assuming a 30 day calendar month)), divided by 360. - Interest payments on all classes of notes will have the same priority. - Interest payments on each class of notes will be paid on a pro rata basis.